SoftUni-Internal/interactive-content/EN/00-Encapsulation/07-Homework.md

 Chickens lay eggs at the following rate:
 - The first 6 years of their life, they lay 2 eggs per day [0 - 5]
 - The next 6 years - 1 egg per day [6 - 11]
-- After that, they produce 0.75 eggs per day
+- After that, they lay 0.75 eggs per day

 ## Step 1.
 Encapsulate Fields
 Fields should be **private**.